algochoi/algorand-onboard/README.md

 #### Code reviews
 You should have at least one person review your code/pull request before it is merged to master.
 The [Google Engineering guide](https://google.github.io/eng-practices/) is a good reference on how to give and address code reviews.

+## Testing
+Each repo has a set of unit tests and integration/end-to-end ("E2E") tests.
+But for your own sanity, you may wish to test your changes manually or live.

+### go-algorand
+There are two ways you can manually test out a `go-algorand` build.

+1. Run `make install` locally.
+Your executable should be at `$GOPATH/bin` (you can also run `go env` to check where your `GOPATH` is).
+You can run `goal` commands from there.
+2. Use `sandbox` and make it point to a specific commit.
+Sandbox allows you to change the configs so that you can build an executable from a particular repo or branch.
+This also works for indexer changes.
+Feel free to refer to `sandbox-scripts/` in this repo for a script to help you get started.

+### SDKs
+In addition to the individual tests in each repo (we currently support Go, Java, Python, and JavaScript/TypeScript), we have an [algorand-sdk-testing](https://github.com/algorand/algorand-sdk-testing) repo using Cucumber.
+This allows us to standardize the testing environment using Docker for all the SDKs and minimize copy-pasting the same tests again.

+Generally, each SDK has a Makefile that has tags, e.g. `@unit.transactions`, that allows tests to be toggled on/off for a particular SDK.
+For local testing, you can also run these tags individually, e.g. `behave --tags="@unit.transactions" test -f progress2` for the Python SDK.

+The Cucumber tests can be seen in `features/unit` or `features/integration`.